surgiie/vault-cli/README.md

 # vault-cli
-A cli for storing data/content to a local encypted json files on unix based systems.
+A cli for unix based systems for storing data/content to the local filesystem or local sqlite database as encrypted json data.

 ## Install

 `composer global require surgiie/vault-cli`

 ## What does it do?

-It simply writes/reads encrypted content to json files in your home directory within a `.vault` directory.
+It simply writes/reads encrypted content as json files in your home directory within a `.vault` directory when using the `local` driver or to a `sqlite` databse in the same directory when using the `sqlite` driver.
 Simply put, it's a cli around PHP's [PBKDF2](https://www.php.net/manual/en/function.hash-pbkdf2.php) and Laravel's [AES-256-CBC](https://laravel.com/docs/9.x/encryption) encryption features.
 This cli doesnt store your vault items anywhere other than your own device, it is only the interaction method for your vault, so where or what your vault is used for is up to you.

+## Set your driver:

+The first thing you should do to use the cli is set a driver by calling the `vault set:driver` command.
+This will store a small file at `~/.vault/driver` that the cli will use to be aware of which driver to use.

-## Create Items In Vault
+## Storing Items In Vault

 `vault new:item --name="github_login" --content="somepassword" -- --password="<your-encryption-password>"`

-This will store a json file at `/home/<user>/.vault/default` (more on folders below) with your content encrypted, but when decrypted the structure of the decrypted json for this example would be:
+This will store a json file at `/home/<user>/.vault/default` (more on namespaces below) with your content encrypted, but when decrypted the structure of the decrypted json for this example would be:

 ```json
 {